 To find a job as a radiologist in the UK, you can register your details on our website.
 Our team will then schedule an interview for you.
 They will also help you prepare for the interview process.
 Your Remedium Consultant will also be able to answer any questions regarding postgraduate qualifications, GMC registration, visas, COS and much more.

 Once you obtain a job in the NHS, you will be assigned an onboarding executive.
 They will provide you with tailored advice according to your specific background and job preferences.
-Alongside this, you will have access to our award-winning Red Carpet Platform which will assist you will all aspects of your relocation to the UK.
+Alongside this, you will have access to our award-winning Red Carpet Platform which will assist you with all aspects of your relocation to the UK.